How to Plan a Graduation Party on a Budget

 Catering is where budgets go to die.
 A standard catering order for 40 people runs $400 to $800 depending on your area.
 That is your entire budget blown on chicken skewers.

-The Potluck.
-This is not the cop-out it used to be.
-If you organize it right, a potluck is actually more fun because people bring their signature dishes.
-The key is coordination.
-Use Lemonvite's "What to bring" section so guests can claim items before the party.
-You avoid the nightmare of twelve people showing up with bags of chips and nobody bringing a main dish.
+A potluck is not the cop-out it used to be.
+Organized well, it is actually more fun, because people bring the dishes they are proud of.
+Coordination is the whole game here.
+Use Lemonvite's "What to bring" section so guests can claim items in advance, and you avoid the nightmare of twelve people showing up with bags of chips while nobody brings a main.

 Decorations That Look Expensive But Are Not

-The secret to good party decor is focus.
+Good party decor comes down to focus.
 Do not try to decorate every surface.
-Pick one "wow" spot and let the rest be simple.
+Pick one spot to make a statement and let the rest stay simple.

-The photo wall.
-String some fairy lights on a blank wall or fence.
-Hang photos of the graduate from kindergarten through senior year using mini clothespins and twine.
-Total cost: about $15 for lights and clips.
-This becomes the centerpiece of the party because people love looking at old photos and the graduate gets adorably embarrassed.
+Make that spot a photo wall.
+String some fairy lights on a blank wall or fence, then hang photos of the graduate from kindergarten through senior year using mini clothespins and twine.
+About $15 in lights and clips, and it becomes the centerpiece of the party, because everyone loves looking at old photos and the graduate gets adorably embarrassed.

-Paper garlands and tassels.
-A pack of tissue paper tassels in your school colors costs $8 on Amazon.
+Paper tassels handle the rest.
+A pack of tissue paper tassels in the school colors runs $8 on Amazon.
 Hang them over the food table or the entryway.
-They photograph well and make the space look intentional.
+They photograph well and make the whole space look like you meant to do this.

-Balloon arch?
-Skip it.
-Those Instagram-worthy balloon garlands cost $50 to $100 for the kit, take two hours to assemble, and deflate by hour three of the party.
-Spend that money on food instead.
+Skip the balloon arch.
+Those Instagram-worthy garlands cost $50 to $100 for the kit, take two hours to assemble, and sag by hour three of the party.
+Put that money toward food.

 Use Co-Hosting to Split the Work